Gman-Superfly/AKIRA/architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md

 │                                                                         │
 │  BAND 0 → BAND 6 (Identity queries Position):                         │
 │  ─────────────────────────────────────────────                          │
-│  Query:  "I know this is a 'cat' — where exactly is it?"              │ │  Answer: Position/edge information from Band 6                         │
-│  Result: Band 0 now knows WHAT at specific WHERE                      │ │                                                                         │
+│  Query:  "I know this is a 'cat', where exactly is it?"               │ │  Answer: Position/edge information from Band 6                         │ │  Result: Band 0 now knows WHAT at specific WHERE                      │ │                                                                         │
 │  BAND 6 → BAND 0 (Position queries Identity):                         │
 │  ─────────────────────────────────────────────                          │
-│  Query:  "I see edges at (x,y) — what is this thing?"                 │
-│  Answer: Identity/category information from Band 0                     │
+│  Query:  "I see edges at (x,y), what is this thing?"                  │ │  Answer: Identity/category information from Band 0                     │
 │  Result: Band 6 now knows WHERE has specific WHAT                     │ │                                                                         │